etzl/linux/Documentation/teaching/labs/block_device_drivers.rst

-     structure; the newly obtained structure is initialized with the values of the cloned structure fields; the buffers are shared with the :c:type:`struct bio` structure that has been cloned so that access to the buffers has to be done carefully to avoid access to the same memory area from the two clones;
+     structure; the newly obtained structure is initialized with the values of the cloned structure fields; the buffers are shared with the :c:type:`struct bio` structure that has been cloned so that access to the buffers have to be done carefully to avoid access to the same memory area from the two clones;

 Both functions return a new :c:type:`struct bio` structure.